Newcastle Arena: History

 Two well known local musicians conceived and helped build the arena, Chas Chandler and his business partner Nigel Stanger, together with invaluable help from local Price Waterhouse Corporate Finance partner John Wall.
 The NYSE listed Ogden Corporation was awarded a 20-year contract in February 1995 to design the arena, and once completed, to manage the facility including booking and promotion.
 According to Ogden, the arena clearly filled a market opportunity for touring acts who had otherwise bypassed the area, with the next nearest local venue being the 2,000 seat Newcastle City Hall, and the only other medium-sized venues being as far away as Sheffield to the south or Glasgow to the north.
 Acts that did visit the region often had to make use of the 3,200 seat Whitley Bay Ice Rink.

 The arena cost £10.6m to build (partly financed by a £2.5 million grant from Tyne & Wear Development Corporation), and opened as the Newcastle Arena on Saturday 18 November 1995 with a basketball league game between the resident team the Newcastle Comets, hosting the Doncaster Panthers.
 The venue was officially opened by Torvill and Dean in January 1998.

 The Ogden Corporation assumed full ownership of the arena after Chandler and Stanger sold their stakes in Park Arena Limited.
 Chandler died in 1996 while Stanger died in 1999.
 In 1997 the arena was renamed the Telewest Arena after a sponsorship deal with the telecommunications and cable-television company Telewest.
 In 2000 the Ogden Corporation sold the arena to SMG for $240m.

 In January 2004 the arena was renamed as the Metro Radio Arena after a new sponsorship deal was signed with the independent local station Metro Radio.
 The seven figure deal was to last a minimum of three years.
 By 2005, the end of the first decade of operation, seven million people had attended events at the arena.

 In 2008 plans drawn up by consultants working for Newcastle City Council and the land-owning stake-holders, SMG, Bellway Homes, Network Rail and Isle Casinos, were to be presented to the council, outlining three redevelopment options for the arena site: a casino and regional conference centre, a hotel, or mixed use office and housing, with the arena building potentially being demolished or upgraded as part of the proposal.

+In January 2026, venue management company Legends Global confirmed plans to significantly invest in the arena as part of a broader investment programme across several major UK arenas.
+This will fund the modernisation of the arena, which will include a new mezzanine floor with premium lounges and a dedicated VIP entrance alongside upgrades to its technology, artist dressing rooms and concourse bars.
+The overall capacity will also be increased by 20%.